System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Introduction

 Fig.~\ref{fig:NCOFDMA_Motivation} illustrates the benefits and inherent challenges of NC-OFDMA using the example of a two-hop network.
 Fig. 1(a) shows a two-hop network where node A transmits to node C via node B; node B relays node A's data and also transmits its own data to node C. Channel 1, 2 and 3 are available channels.
 Node X, an external and uncontrollable interferer, transmits in channel 2.
 If we want to minimize the maximum rate between node A and B and allocate channels accordingly, node B will require two channels and node A will require one channel.
 There are three possible techniques/configurations to allocate the three available channels as shown in Figures 1(b) through 1(d).
-Fig. 1(b) shows the use of contiguous OFDMA that suffers from interference in link BC at channel 2.
-Fig. 1(c) shows the use of MC-MR that requires two radio front ends to capture channel $1$ and $3$ in link BC.
-Fig. 1(d) shows the use of NC-OFDMA that uses only one radio front end, transmits at channel $1$ and $3$ and nulls channel $2$.
+Fig. 1(b) shows contiguous OFDMA that suffers from interference in link BC at channel 2.
+Fig. 1(c) shows MC-MR that requires two radio front ends to capture channel $1$ and $3$ in link BC.
+Fig. 1(d) shows NC-OFDMA that uses only one radio front end, transmits at channel $1$ and $3$ and nulls channel $2$.
 However, due to the nulling of channel $2$, NC-OFDMA spans three channels, instead of two.

 It is well known that the circuit power consumption of ADC and DAC increase linearly and exponentially with sampling rate and the number of quantization bits respectively~\cite{Goldsmith,ConverterPassion}.
 As software defined radios continue to improve their higher quantization resolution, the ADC and DAC that are used in the radio circuits will dominate the amount of power consumption.
 A comparison between Table~\ref{tab:ADCPower} and Table~\ref{tab:802.22Rules} shows that the power consumption of some commercial ADCs is more than 10 dB higher than the maximum allowed transmission power for portable devices in the 802.22 standard.
 On the one side, NC-OFDMA reduces transmission power by selecting channels with better link gains, while on the other side, this increased spectrum span increases circuit power consumption of the transceiver.
-Besides, each ADC/DAC has its maximum sampling rate.
-A single front end radio might not even be able to occupy two non-contiguous channels that are far apart from each other.
-In this paper, we investigate this trade-off between transmission power reduction and circuit power increase and additional hardware constraints in the context of cross-layer optimization of NC-OFDMA based wireless networks.
+In this paper, we investigate this trade-off between transmission power reduction and circuit power increase in the context of cross-layer optimization of NC-OFDMA based wireless networks.